Your Legal Rights

 This comprehensive packet is used with thanks and by permission of Estate Planning attorney Mary Anne Vance.
 It provides an overview of all estate planning documents including POA, Health Care Directives (Living Wills) Wills, Trusts, and Guardianship.

 This checklist provides helpful tips for preparing your estate and for getting your documents in order.

 Powers of Attorney

-This Q&A is produced by Columbia Legal Services.
-It may answer many of your questions related to Powers of Attorney.
+This Q&A is produced by Northwest Justice Project.
+It may answer some of your questions related to Powers of Attorney.
 It is not, however, a substitute for legal advice.

 This document discusses the duties of the fiduciary duties for someone assigned as agent.

 This comprehensive packet is produced by End of Life Washington.
 It contains information about health care powers of attorney and advance directives along with a form in which you may express your wishes regarding health care should you become incapacitated and designate a health care “agent” who may make health care decisions of your behalf should you be unable to do so.

 This document is used with thanks and by permission of Estate Planning attorney Mary Anne Vance.
 It provides general information and answers to basic FAQs on probate.